 Once the channel turned north, we pulled over to the west side and anchored in about 7 feet of sand.
 From there, we snorkeled around the shallows a bit, but what we REALLY enjoyed was snorkeling the edge of the channel.
 We had to keep eyes and ears out for passing boats, but the drop-off went from 7′ to at least 30′, but the water was so clear you could see all the way down.
 The coral on the drop-off was better, and we saw a fever of 11 spotted eagle rays.

-Back in LD we headed directly east across the channel to grab a mooring.
+Back in our dinghy, we headed directly east across the channel to grab a mooring.
 This area was a designated coral garden, but we only had a few other people there with us.
 The coral in this area was quite good.
 We saw a HUGE barracuda.
 The fish were expecting food but still hung out with us, even if we didn’t bring home the bacon (figuratively, do you know how hard good bacon is to find in French countries????
 Lardons, people).

 I was pleasantly surprised that David suggested we do the same snorkel the next day – and very happy to oblige.
 The rays did not make an appearance, but this time we brought food for the fish.
 We got swarmed by little fish, close enough that they would brush up against us.
 Once the food ran out, a few even took nips at my fingers!